 To take this point one step further, visit the dumpsters on college campuses when the school year is over.

 Many students will throw out items in the dumpsters near the college dorms instead of storing them for the summer or having to transport them back home.

-This can be of use to you hence these institutions can be a good place to go dumpster diving.
+This can be of use to you and because of this, these institutions can be a good place to go dumpster diving.

 While this isn’t dumpster diving in its truest form, people do list a lot of their “trash” in the free section on Craigslist.